 You might be wondering what kinds of things new moms need for themselves.

-New mom care packages are a thoughtful way to provide items that she can keep handy while caring for her new little one.
+New mom care packages are such a thoughtful gift!
+They provide items that she can keep handy while caring for her new little one.

-She probably doesn’t want to run all over the house looking for these things, so gifting a basket or a decorative box to contain these items will keep them organized and reduce Mom’s stress level.
+She probably doesn’t want to run all over the house looking for these things, though.
+A basket or a decorative box will keep them organized and reduce Mom’s stress level.